pfleidi/node-wwwdude/README.md

     request.on(event, function (data, response) { doSomeThing(); });

-Tha passed callback function takes two parameters: data and response.
+The passed callback function takes two parameters: data and response.
 Data contains the content returned from the server.
-Request is a instance of node's [http.ClientResponse](http://nodejs.org/api.html#http-clientresponse-200).

 ### request.send()

-The send() call actually sends the request.
-The handlers are called when the request returns.
+The send() call has been removed.
+Please don't use it!

 Tests
 -----